 There are lots of resources online to help you identify and overcome and deal with a relationship with a toxic parent, and there are lots of therapists, like myself, that can help.

-I have created a 6 week toxic parent recovery program.
+I have created a 6 week narcissistic parent recovery program.
 This program is for anyone that has been in a toxic relationship with their parent and would like to learn more about it and learn how to recover from the long lasting traumatic effects that the relationship has left you with.

 I know from personal experience how difficult and painful the silent treatment from a parent is.
 It’s taken me a long time to learn that I didn’t deserve to be treated that way, and I hope you know it too.